 E.U.
+ID

-ID No. Brief Description -010 Repowered Unit JRK8: A combined-cycle unit via the addition of a combustion turbine and a heat recovery steam generator.
-The new unit is designated as CC-1.
+No. Brief Description

+-010 Combined-Cycle Unit No. 1 (CC-1), consisting of a combustion turbine and a heat

+recovery steam generator

-The unit consists of a nominal 83 megawatt (MW) natural gas and No. 2 distillate fuel oil-fired combustion turbine-electrical generator; an unfired heat recovery steam generator (HRSG); a 102 foot stack for combined cycle operation; a 88 foot bypass stack for simple cycle operation and ancillary equipment.
+The unit consists of a nominal 83 megawatt (MW) natural gas and/or No. 2 distillate fuel oil-fired combustion turbine-electrical generator; an unfired heat recovery steam generator (HRSG); a 102 foot stack for combined cycle operation; a 88 foot bypass stack for simple cycle operation and ancillary equipment.
 Steam produced by the HRSG will be routed to the existing Unit No. 8 steam turbine-electrical generator to generate 40-50 MW of additional electricity.
 The combustion turbine may be equipped with inlet air conditioning devices (e.g., evaporative chillers, foggers, etc.).
+NO_x emissions will be controlled through the use of low-NO_x burners during natural gas firing and water injection when firing fuel oil.

 This new unit is permitted under Permit No. PSD-FL-276, 0010005-002-AC, issued February 24, 2000.
+As required under the federal Acid Rain Program, the unit will be equipped with a CEMS to measure SO2, NO_x, and CO2.